aristocratos/bashtop/README.md

 Will also need to be run as superuser on OSX to display stats for processes not owned by user.

-The disk io stats on OSX shows iostats for all disks at the top instead of per disk because of limitations with psutil on OSX.
+The disk io stats on OSX and FreeBSD shows iostats for all disks at the top instead of per disk.

 For correct display, a terminal with support for: